kazmi066/Vue-portfolio/README.md

 ### Introduction
-Welcome to my Vue.js portfolio project!
-This project showcases my personal portfolio website, highlighting my skills, interests, and experiences.
+This is a Vue.js portfolio template project!
+This project showcases personal portfolio website, highlighting skills, interests, and experiences.

 ## Pages